-

 This fully online diploma provides a focused programme of study in the area of software design and development, providing an insight into technical skills and modern industry techniques.
 Computer programming and design are taught in the diploma, as well as a number of important software engineering methodologies.

-You may also be interested in one of our other Computer Science and Software Engineering postgraduate programmes.
+You may also be interested in one of our other School of Computer Science postgraduate programmes.

 Applications and Selections